-- Social: What other people think about product users?
+- Social: What do other people think about product users?
 Does it make them look cool or extravagant?
 Make sure to explain this when presenting your design.

 Sam Carlson did a great job explaining the circumstances in which he redesigned Google Classroom, so you can learn from his example and write similar project presentations.

-- Writing helps you grow follower base
+3. Writing helps you grow follow base

 Namely, over 90% of all traffic comes from a search engine, so you must improve website ranking to become more visible in Google searches.
 Content quality is critical to the success of your SEO strategy, which means you have to write excellent articles regularly to grow the network of followers.

 If you don’t know how to boost ranking or don’t have time to do it, you can consult with SEO professionals such as: